 Item Comparison and Alternate Purchase Behavior

-What Item Comparison and Alternate Purchase Behavior Does: This shows what the top five other items customers viewed along with your product.
+What Item Comparison and Alternate Purchase Behavior Does: This shows the top five other items customers viewed along with your product.

 So in my case, we can see that the Escaper Buddy traction mats were viewed 7.39% of the time before or after my item was viewed.